vulcu/dahlia/README.md

 The goal of this project is to provide a quick and simple way for a user to dial in rich, complex synth sounds without needing to know much about synthesizers.
 Unlike the [wavedist](https://github.com/vulcu/wavedist) plugin, all the waveshapers are active at once here, allowing for some truly wild harmonic ratios.

 ## Features
-* Monophonic (1 Voice)
+* Monophonic (1 Voice) and Polyphonic (8-voices)
-  * Includes polyphonic version (8-voices) easily reusable on more capable hardware
+  * Polyphonic version easily adaptable to _N_ number of voices depending desired performance
   * Portamento control (monophonic only)
 * 7 Oscillators, 1 ADSR, and 2 ADS envelopes per-voice
 * Oscillators selectable between Sine, Saw, and a PWM with a 5%-50% automatable duty-cycle